QuantEcon/lecture-python.myst/lectures/newton_method.md

 k_star_approx_newton
 ```

-The result confirms descent we saw in the graphs above.

-We can see the result is very accurate with only 5 iterations.
+The result confirms descent we saw in the graphs above: A very accurate result is reached with only 5 iterations.

 The multi-dimensional variant of the problem will be left as an [exercise](newton_ex1).

-Observe that the implementation of Newton's method requires the differentiated function.

-We could potentially use implement Newton's method using Jacobian.
+By observing the formula of Newton's method, it is easy to see the possibility to implement Newton's method using Jacobian when we move up the ladder to higher dimensions.

-This naturally leads us to use Newton's method to solve multi-dimensional problems.

-We will also use the powerful auto-differentiation functionality in `jax` to solve intricate calculations.
+This naturally leads us to use Newton's method to solve multi-dimensional problems for which we will use the powerful auto-differentiation functionality in `jax` to solve intricate calculations.

 ## Multivariate Newton’s Method for Root Finding